billymosis/rag-pdf-mcq-quiz/README.md

 #### 5. Should I consider common security issues like DoS possibilities or other attacks?
 No need to consider these generally speaking.
 The focus is on the RAG system's accuracy and your approach.

+#### 6. Do I have to pay out of pocket for LLM API usage?
+No!
+Please request a Gemini API Key from me, I suggest using Flash 2.5/2.0.

+Find my contact info in the section below

 ### General Information

 This is an "open book" assessment with no hidden tests or trick questions.
 The goal is to see how you work, how you think, and to provide normal work conditions.

 The assessment does not prohibit the use of Google, StackOverflow, AI, or other common tools that are used on the job.

+Contact me for questions: https://contact.josephch.in

 ---